 The difference in big data systems, when it comes to visualization is that it’s used to show data in motion.
 Hence, these are visualizations’ of various data streams that convey their affinity in a visual manner.
 It is an attempt to show correlations among various data sets.
 It’s based on the principle that a human brain can uncover a visual pattern much better than a correlation among computed results in text mode.
 Most big data systems are not deterministic systems and they portray a visual map of multiple sources in terms of their strong and weak affinities.
 Domain experts interpret a causal relation, if it exists, and take action based on the context.

-The rise of social networks and IoT is one of the primary drivers for the renewed interest in data visualisation.
-In social network analysis, the geo-spatial distance is not necessarily related to the social affinity between two persons.
-In the context of IoT, the sensor network data in a mesh configuration or in an ad-hoc network, and needs to be visualised to understand the usage or consumption and dispersion patterns.
+The rise of social networks and IoT is one of the primary drivers for the renewed interest in data visualization.
+In social network analysis, the geospatial distance is not necessarily related to the social affinity between two persons.
+In the context of IoT, the sensor network data in a mesh configuration or in an ad-hoc network, and needs to be visualized to understand the usage or consumption and dispersion patterns.
 These are much easier in a visual domain as it shows both the right brained and left-brained thinking of the decision makers or experts.

 Given the exponential growth in this segment in India, it is time for us to develop a visual grammar, which is rooted in an Indian ethos that will appeal to both, rural and urban audiences.